 Redwood City Police

-1301 Maple St. (east side of 101)
+1301 Maple St. (east side of 101) [map]

 Thomas Guide 36 F2

 There is an amateur radio station in Redwood City PD headquarters which consists of VHF and UHF voice radios and a VHF Packet station (computer to computer via radio modem).
 An RS-232 serial line connects a computer in the EOC to the packet station.
+The ham room is adjacent to the lunch room on the second floor [enter lunch room, turn left, go to end of room].

-San Carlos [San Carlos EC] [Top]
+San Carlos [Top]

 Roll-around cart on 2nd floor of City Hall

-600 Elm St (City Hall)
+600 Elm St (City Hall) [map]

 Thomas Guide 33 C5